Estuary

 Why Use SSIS?

-Key features of SSIS include:
+Key features of SQL Server Integration Services include:

 • Integration with a variety of data sources: SSIS can pull from industry-standard relational databases such as SQL Server, Oracle, and MySQL.
 It can also ingest flat files (CSVs), Excel spreadsheets, and even cloud-based APIs such as Azure Data Lake.